-Backflows in Taunton, MA, occur whenever plumbing systems malfunction and reverse the natural flow of sewage.
-If this happens in your property, wastewater can spew out from your plumbing and even contaminate your main water supply.
+Backflows occur in Taunton, MA, and its immediate surroundings whenever there is a plumbing system malfunction.
+If this happens on your property, wastewater can spew out from your plumbing and even contaminate your main water supply.
 Such malfunctions may also lead to corroded pipework and other issues down the line.

 Our team at RCL Mechanical can help safeguard your home or business by regularly testing and certifying the effectiveness of your backflow prevention device.
 If you suspect that your unit is already faulty, you can trust our experienced team to fix the issue quickly with zero fuss.